 Confined spaces pose a significant danger if not approached with care.
 In 2009, a welder who entered a fermentation tank to seal a crack set himself on fire when he lit his blowtorch in the space, which was oversaturated with oxygen.
 In 2011, a fermentation tank exploded at a Vermont brewery.
-(Of course, confined spaces are a risk for reasons other than air quality as well; in 2010 alone, close to 30 people were killed in grain entrapment incidents in the United States.)
+(Of course, confined spaces are a risk for reasons other than air quality.
+In 2010 alone, close to 30 people died in grain entrapment incidents in the United States.)

 To help keep workers safe, create an inventory of your brewery’s confined spaces.
 Remember that a confined space is an area that

 Once your inventory is complete, categorize each item according to OSHA rules.
 If they are “permit spaces,” in addition to the previous three criteria, they also possess

 - a tapering shape that could trap or asphyxiate a worker